nicoKoehler/EF_noteAPI/README.md

 **OR**

-Deploy run and deploy the docker image
+Deploy run and deploy the docker image.
+For that:
+1. Build the docker image via `docker build -t {yourNameForIt} .`
+2. Run docker image via `docker run -d -p 5000:5000 {yourNameForIt}`
+3. The api should be available locally at `0.0.0.0:5000/` and will redirect you the api starting point

+**NOTES**
+- if you are on a linux machine, you may need to run the commands with `sudo`
+- you can check your container running properly with `docker ps -a` and use the containerID with `docker logs {containerID}`

 ## How to use the API